navix/ngfe/README.md

 It is an alternative for the original `FormsModule`.
 If your project have complex and dynamic forms this lib will save you a lot of time and lines of code.

 ## Features

 * **Focused on template-driven approach.**
-* **Single source of truth for your forms - templates.**
 * **Less abstractions, ultimate control.**
 * **More freedom for developers.**
 * Nothing exceptionally new for Angular developers.
+* Less boilerplate to write:
   * Simple custom value accessors creation.
   * Simple custom validators creation.
   * Single interface for sync and async validators.
-* Direct way to control model in value accessors and validators.
-* Stricter data type checks in controls.
-* Explicit native controls binding (input, select).
+  * No `ControlContainer` providing for sub-forms.
+  * No required `name` binding.
+  * Directive for easy value init/cleanup.
+  * Handy way to display validation errors only on touched fields.
+* State binding in templates (e.g `[(dirty)]`).
+* Function validators binding.
 * Built-in debounce.
+* Adapters for two-way value conversion on the fly.
+* Almost all states have reactive alternative (e.g `.errors`+`.errors$`).
-* Nice submit directive which touches all fields and checks validity.
+* Submit directive which touches all fields and checks validity.
-* Handy ways to display validation errors.
-* Allows to create wrapper components without additional value accessors.
-* Does not conflict with the native `FormsModule`.
-* Adapters mechanism to convert value on the fly.
-* Native date input value transform to/from Date.
-* Directive for easy value init/cleanup.
+* Stricter types in controls.
 * `OnPush` mode support.
-* Almost all props have reactive alternative (e.g `.errors`+`.errors$`).
 * SSR support.
 * Zero deps, only Angular and RxJS.
 * Reduced bundle size without @angular/forms (~20KB parsed size in prod mode).
+* Does not conflict with the native `FormsModule`.
 * Optional integration with Angular `Validator` and `ValueAccessor` interfaces.

 ### Caveats